katjad/javascript101-handbook/the_learning_process.md

 Learn Javascript you will.

 ## Practice Makes Perfect
-> It takes roughly [ten thousand hours](http://wisdomgroup.com/blog/10000-hours-of-practice/) of practice to achieve mastery in a field."
+> "It takes roughly [ten thousand hours](http://wisdomgroup.com/blog/10000-hours-of-practice/) of practice to achieve mastery in a field."
 >
 >      Malcolm Gladwell